 Consider their character.

-When you employ the services of a financial adviser, they ultimately become partly responsible for your financial future and livelihood.
+When you employ the services of a financial advisor, they ultimately become partly responsible for your financial future and livelihood.
 It’s extremely important that you feel you can trust them, and that you’ll be able to maintain an honest and communicative relationship.
 There are plenty of high-profile stories of people who have been misled or defrauded by their financial advisors.
 Visit the IIROC website to search for registered financial advisors.
 You can also check to see if there are any disciplinary reports listed for advisors you’re interested in working with.

 Confirm the costs.